 The trick is to cook the eggs until just fluffy.
 There should still be some moisture on the surface.
 If they are cooked all the way through, then they will end up overcooking after boiling.

 Use water spinach if available (and make sure it is cooked thoroughly).
 Water spinach is a leafy green vegetable found in Southeast Asian cuisine.
 It is rich in protein, iron, calcium, vitamin A, vitamin C, and fiber.
 I was unable to locate it, but you may be able to find water spinach in some markets featuring Southeast Asian ingredients.

 If using frozen spinach, allow it to thaw thoroughly and dry well before mixing with the eggs.

 Looking for more dumpling ideas?

 - Aushak (Afghan Leek and Scallion Dumplings)

 I also made the Pork and Chive Dumplings, Curry Beef Dumplings, Eight Treasures Dumplings, and Shredded Potato Salad.

-The Pork with Garlic Chive was one of You’s mother’s favorites and is one of the most classic dumpling flavors.
+The Pork with Garlic Chive was one of Helen’s mother’s favorites.
 Ground pork is combined with simple seasonings and chopped garlic chives.
 They are folded, then boiled until the pork is cooked through.
-I usually have my own garlic chives on hand in the garden, but since it is winter I was able to find them at the local Asian food market.
 A variation including dill was also provided.

 The Shredded Potato Salad was actually Claire’s favorite.
-Instead of a heavy mayonnaise-drenched salad, the shredded potatoes are lightly coated in a seasoned wine vinaigrette.
+The shredded potatoes are lightly coated in a seasoned wine vinaigrette.
 They are cooked until just tender, but still have a bit of crispness.

 Spinach and Egg Dumplings Recipe